 There is no evidence that AVG has any effect on human health.

-The AVG Hotline 1800 801 738 has been set up for any enquires in relation to the current control order, permits and individual biosecurity directions.Operating hours are Monday-Friday 9am to 5pm.
-Enquiries can also be emailed to firstname.lastname@example.org.
+Enquiries in relation to the current control order, permits and individual biosecurity directions can be emailed to email@example.com.

 Under biosecurity legislation (NSW Biosecurity Act 2015) people are expected to have a basic level of knowledge about the biosecurity risks they might encounter in their normal work and recreational activities.
 All community members have a general biosecurity duty to consider how actions, or in some cases lack of action, could have a negative impact on another person, business enterprise, animal or the environment.
 We must then take all reasonable and practical measures to prevent or minimise the potential impact.